BotBlake/timmyfin/README.md

-# jfmusicbot
+# timmyfin

-Jellyfin music bot for Discord.
+A fork of jfmusicbot: Jellyfin music bot for Discord.

 ## Requirements